-We will interpret radiographs (analog or digital), computed tomography studies (CT) and magnetic resonance imaging studies (MRI).
+We will interpret radiographs, computed tomography studies (CT), and magnetic resonance imaging studies (MRI).
 We do not provide consultations on ultrasound studies.
 Interpretation of ultrasound images is challenging due to the operator-dependent nature of ultrasonography.
-We will provide evaluation of images for AAHA certification.
+We can provide evaluation for AAHA certification.
 You will need to provide us the forms required by mail or email.
 Please call (614-292-1040) if you have an AAHA certification request.

-8. How much does an teleradiology consultation cost?
+5. How much does a teleradiology consultation cost?

 AAHA Radiographic Certification - $100 (Please be sure to include the AAHA forms found on their website.)

-You will be invoiced if payment is not provided at the time of service.
 Payment is expected within 30 days of billing.
-Interest of 1.5% per month (18% APR) will be assessed on all accounts with balances over 30 days.
+Interest of 1.75% per month (21% APR) will be assessed on all accounts with balances over 30 days.
 Your service will be suspended if an invoice is not paid within 3 months.

 Consultation requests received:

-On an Ohio State business day before 3 p.m. – report before the end of same business day.
+On an Ohio State University business day before 3 p.m.
+EST – report before the end of the same business day.

-On an Ohio State business day after 3 p.m. – report before the end of next business day.
+On an Ohio State University business day after 3 p.m.
+EST– report before the end of the next business day.

-Weekends or holidays – report before the end of next business day.
+On a weekend or holidays – report before the end of the next business day.